 It is available in a single firmness, 6 out of 10, with a medium-firm feel.

 The real benefit of the Silk & Snow is in the value.
-This mattress costs only $700 for a queen, and only $500 for a twin size.
-For the support of a hybrid, with a significantly lower-than-average price, the Silk & Snow is the mattress to beat.
+This mattress costs only $800 for a queen, and only $600 for a twin size.
+Similar to the Boring Hybrid, this Silk & Snow provides remarkable support and pressure relief for a fantastic price.

 Click here to read the full Silk & Snow Hybrid review.